AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, here filled in as `application/json`, which means JSON format.
-- `authorization`: the key to call the API, which can be selected directly after application.
+- `authorization`: the key to call the API, which can be directly selected after application.

-Additionally, we have set the Request Body, including:
+Additionally, we set the Request Body, including:

 - `action`: the action for this image generation task.
 - `size`: the size of the generated image result.
 - `count`: the number of images to generate, with a default value of 1; this parameter is only valid for image generation tasks and is invalid for editing tasks.
 - `prompt`: the prompt.
+- `model`: the generation model, default is `flux-schnell`, and if there is a Pro quota, you can choose `flux-pro`.
 - `callback_url`: the URL to receive the callback result.

-After selection, you can find that the corresponding code is also generated on the right side, as shown in the image below:
+After selection, you can see that the corresponding code is generated on the right side, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/8q7aux.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the image above, and we get the following result:
+Click the "Try" button to test, as shown in the above image, and we get the following result:

 ```json
 {